captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [ ] Add default input into Create a Component & Create a Layout in FragmentSettingsModal code editor
 - [ ] Convert Joint Input to html code
 - [ ] Remove data-id variable from dupicate fragment div tag
+- [ ] Raise state of name from FragmentSettingsModal to FragmentList
 ## Fragment Popover Functionality
 - [x] Create modal to prompt user if they are sure they want to delete a fragment - modal connected to the trash button | PH
 - [x] Setup the view button on Template PopOver, eyeball button, so the page viewer inputs(dropdowns) update with the current template's data-page and data-label variables | PH
 - [x] Update url when dropdowns are updated | PH
-- [ ] Setup the add button on Fragment PopOver so the fragment will be added to the current template and seen on the page viewer
+- [ ] Setup the add button on Fragment Popover so the fragment will be added to the current template and seen on the page viewer
 ## Fragment Panel Functionality
 - [x] Need to raise state of the fraglist and templist in FragmentPanel | PH
 - [x] Update fragment list and template list when fragment is created or deleted | PH